Thursday, June 20, 2024

 House of Blues, Sunset Strip

-There were a couple of live tracks, Tennessee Stud and The Man Who Couldn’t Cry, played for an adoring crowd at Johnny Depp’s Viper Room, and I’d go see Johnny at the House of Blues on his birthday in 1996.
+There were a couple of live tracks, Tennessee Stud and The Man Who Couldn’t Cry, played for an adoring crowd at Johnny Depp’s Viper Room, and I’d got to see Johnny at the House of Blues on his birthday in 1996.
 Johnny commanded the stage in a way that I’ve only seen a few performers do.
 He started the way you’d imagine-“Hello, my name is Johnny Cash,” and went right into I Walk the Line.
 June came out and sang a few songs, and it looked like Grandma and Grandpa climbed onstage.
 June belted songs from the bottom of her feet-it was quite a sight.
 We were also treated to Carlene Carter and Rosanne Cash, and Johnny looked happy and proud.
 The encore saw Tom Petty, Mike Campbell and Howie Epstein come out for Rusty Cage.
 By the end, I was convinced that Johnny could have come out and sang the phone book and it would have been awesome.

 All volumes of American Recordings are excellent, and Johnny’s version of Hurt, especially with the video, is frightening, showing the frailty of a man near death, and alarming in that wife June is shown gazing at him, and would precede him to the Promised Land.
 I almost put his VH1 Storytellers album with Willie Nelson on this list as well.
 I enjoy the 60s era Columbia records, too, but Rick Rubin really seemed to know how to get the best out of Johnny Cash, and as I get older, I’m glad that Johnny Cash did excellent work in his 60s.